simonlipson/machine_learning/README.md

 ### Bonus: Rick and Morty further analysis

 Whilst I was impressed by Watson's ability to deduce personality insights, I feel it is still far behind the average viewers' ability to do so.
-As observable above, the three 90s sitcoms have very similar characters (according to Watson).
+As observable above, the three 90s sitcoms have very similar characters.
 There wasn't a great deal of variance in their percentiles of the big 5 traits.
 Rick and Morty did show a bit more variance.
 When I looked further into Watson's output for Rick and Morty, there was a much more observable variance between them than for the characters on the other shows.

 #### Child traits for each of the big 5